 - Local peering gateway

-A local peering gateway (LPG) lets you peer one VCN with another VCN in the same region.
+A local peering gateway (LPG) enables you to peer one VCN with another VCN in the same region.
 Peering means the VCNs communicate using private IP addresses, without the traffic traversing the internet or routing through your on-premises network.

 - VPN Connect

-This optional component provides an easy way to create a dedicated, private connection between your data center or existing network and Oracle Cloud Infrastructure.
+Oracle Cloud Infrastructure FastConnect provides an easy way to create a dedicated, private connection between your data center and Oracle Cloud Infrastructure.
 FastConnect provides higher-bandwidth options and a more reliable networking experience when compared with internet-based connections.

 Your requirements might differ from the architecture described here.
 Use the following recommendations as a starting point.

-When you create the VCN, determine how many IP addresses your cloud resources in each subnet require.
-Using Classless Inter-Domain Routing (CIDR) notation, specify a subnet mask and a network address range large enough for the required IP addresses.
-Use an address space that falls within the standard private IP address blocks.
+When you create the VCNs, determine how many IP addresses your cloud resources in each VCN require.
+Using the Classless Inter-Domain Routing (CIDR) notation, specify a subnet mask and a network address range that's large enough for the required IP addresses.

-When you design the subnets, consider functionality and security requirements.
-All compute instances within the same tier or role should go into the same subnet, which can be a security boundary.
+When you design the subnets, consider your traffic flow and security requirements.
+Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.